 It was during this time at Microsoft that I began developing a course for learning expressions in After Effects.
 One of my strengths (from web design experience) was using code to drive design and workflow, and I saw a potential for helping other artists learn expressions.
 This became a massive challenge for me, creating engaging curriculum and designing a course from scratch on my own.

 Over a year had passed before the course was completed, with a few much-needed breaks in between.
 The course was released slowly to YouTube as a free course under development.
 Viewership grew rapidly, providing valuable feedback for each series of lessons along the way.
 I learned a few great lessons from early supporters, like how to pronounce parentheses vs. parenthesis.
 Feedback was implemented along the way, improving with each video.
 The completed course provided about 5 hours of expression training to artists around the world, a free gift from me to the motion community.

 I'm so grateful to the community that welcomed my amateur expressions course with open arms and helped to motivate me along the way.
 Because of this, I am planning another course for UX Rigging and Workflows.
 It's a great opportunity to implement the incredible feedback and ideas I received into a new course.
 I can't wait to share it with you when it's ready to launch.

 Today, I work as a Senior User Experience Motion Designer at Microsoft in Seattle, focusing on storytelling and crafting tailored experiences for product design.
 I've worked on amazing projects with a talented and growing design team, infusing motion design into the technology we're developing and sharing with the world.

-In my free time, I enjoy hiking the Pacific Northwest with his girlfriend and dachshund, playing video games with his friends, and working on new content for Animoplex.
-His goals are to continue learning and exploring, sharing what he knows, and making an impact on the motion community.
+In my free time, I enjoy hiking the Pacific Northwest with my partner, Amber, and (our mini aussie) Pixel.
+I also find time for video games with friends, and work on new content for Animoplex.
+My goals are to continue learning and exploring, sharing what I know, and making a lasting impact on the motion community.